Dzvezdana/introduction-to-flink/README.md

 ### Step 2: Start the producer

-Create a virtual environment and install Kafka using:
+Create a virtual environment and install the requirements using:
 ```python
 pip install kafka-python
 pip install numpy